edgecollective/edge-blog/projects/water_biochar.md

 ([Slides from the above presentation](http://www.aqsolutions.org/images/2016/10/Kearns-UNC-2016.pdf))

-## Construction a biochar gasifier
+## Construction of a biochar gasifier

 In the below video, Kearns demonstrates a simple design for a biochar gasifier which is capable of operating at the high temperatures required to produce biochar that is effective for water filtration: